Smartwatches may not be as efficient as thought before: Is a smart ring the solution to detecting Sleep Apnea?

 The study led by a group of researchers from the Center of Sleep Medicine in Switzerland has found that the level of Oxygen Desaturation (OD) measured from the arm is 2-3% lower than the values obtained from fingertips.

-What is Sleep Apnea and its relation to oxygen saturation?
+What is sleep apnea and its relation to oxygen saturation?

-This can result in the drop of oxygen level in the blood (Oxygen Desaturation) and the brain awakens the individual from deep slumber.
-Such obstruction in normal airflow and awareness can cause sleep disturbances and in advanced cases, if the individual does not wake up; this may even result in death as a result of oxygen deprivation.
+Such obstruction in normal airflow and awareness can cause sleep disturbances, and in advanced cases, if the individual does not wake up, this may even result in death due to oxygen deprivation.

 Hence, it is very important to measure the oxygen saturation levels when somebody is sleeping, as failure to do so may have detrimental consequences in terms of physical and mental well-being.

-Limitations of Smartwatches
+Limitations of smartwatches

-Detecting sleep apnea in which there is a complete lack of breathing is an easier task than figuring out a drop in the oxygen level.
-There are sensors that can monitor breathing frequencies and hence that becomes a much easier job.
-However, sleep hypo-apnea; during which, there is a greater than 30 percent drop in the airflow for more than 10 seconds is more difficult to measure.
-This is more important to take in consideration because this is what ultimately leads to oxygen desaturation in the blood.
+Some sensors can monitor breathing frequencies, so that becomes a much easier job.
+However, sleep hypo-apnea, during which, there is a greater than 30 percent drop in the airflow for more than 10 seconds, is more difficult to measure.
+This is more important to consider because this ultimately leads to oxygen desaturation in the blood.

-However, smart-watches that measure oxygen desaturation relies on data from smaller blood vessels like arterioles, venules and capillaries.
 This data is negatively influenced by the blood circulating within the veins in the arm, which carries deoxygenated blood by default.
 Hence, the data thus obtained is unreliable.

 Peripheral capillary oxygen saturation levels

-That is why, SpO2 levels or in simpler terms, peripheral capillary oxygen saturation levels become vital in determining the true levels of oxygen desaturation in blood.
+That is why SpO2 levels or, in simpler terms, peripheral capillary oxygen saturation levels become vital in determining the true levels of oxygen desaturation in blood.
 When measuring a 30% drop in the airflow, it is also imperative to note the SpO2 levels, and the combined data gives a clearer picture of whether there is an actual drop in the blood-oxygen level.

 Samsung Ring wearable